Some people believe that having a reserved personality is a negative quality.

-Instead of talking a little bit to a lot of people, remember the importance of speaking up when it is necessary.
+Instead of talking a little bit to a lot of people, remember the importance of speaking up when you feel a connection with someone.

-You don’t have to know everyone, but it is important to develop deep and strong relationships with the few key people in your business or industry who can help you reach your goals.
+You don’t have to know everyone, but it's valuable to develop deep and strong relationships with the few key people in your personal and professional lives who can help you reach your goals.

 11. Maintain a Positive Attitude

-Don't look at your tendency to be reserved as being a flaw.
+Don't look at your tendency to be reserved as a flaw.
+It isn't.

-Learn to acknowledge the things that you find to be especially difficult and adopt a growth mindset to allow yourself to recognize that you can get over any hurdles.
+Acknowledge the things that you find especially difficult and adopt a growth mindset to recognize that you can get over any hurdles and learn from mistakes.

-People who have a growth mindset tend to thrive more than those who don't because they keep trying to get better at whatever they are doing.
+People who have a growth mindset tend to thrive more than those who don't because they keep trying to get better at whatever they're doing.

-Develop self-awareness about when it's appropriate to go with your natural tendency to stay quiet and when it is best to override it.
+Develop your knowledge and awareness about when to go with your natural tendency to stay quiet and when it is best to override it.